ilias000/ATLAS/README.md

 - Download and run XAMPP
 - Put the project files to C:\xampp\htdocs\
 - Start Apache and MySQL from XAMPP
-- Go to <http://localhost/phpmyadmin/> and import the Database
+- Go to <http://localhost/phpmyadmin/> and import the Database from C:\xampp\htdocs\ATLAS-main
 - Go to <http://localhost/ATLAS/root/frontend/>